LaunchCodeEducation/java-web-dev-curriculum/content/inheritance/reading/cat-classes/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Let’s revisit our `Cat` and `HouseCat` friends.
-In `java-web-dev-exercises`, open `src/org/launchcode/java/demos/inheritance` and examine the two classes inside.
+In `java-web-dev-projects`, open `inheritance/testing-inheritance/tale-of-two-cats/src/main/java` and examine the two classes inside.

 ## Inheriting Fields and Properties